ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 <center> <img src="{{ site.baseurl }}/img/pressure.png" alt="Img" style="width: 800px;"/> </center>

 We can see how the pressure drops significantly as the storm passes over the weather station.
-However, the plot could be imporved with some lables on the axes, and a title.
+However, the plot could be improved with some lables on the axes, and a title.
 To add them to the figure, change our script to include the following:

 ```python
 import pandas as pd